 Physically moving your family overseas requires planning and organization, but preparing them for the emotional break that is part of this major move is just as important, not just for family members leaving, but also for those staying behind.
 Setting up a new home in another country is exciting if you are going alone, or with a spouse, but when children, grandparents and other family members are involved, be sensitive and tread lightly.

 Grandparents could be really sad about the move and mourn the loss of time with their grandchildren.
 To help ease fears and anxiety about this separation, you should schedule a regular time to get in touch and catch up.
 A weekly Skype call will keep this important family connection strong and open in case of emergencies.
 You should be able to do this from whatever country you choose.
 It also helps to plan trips back home, or invite your family to come visit you in your new home.
 This will be a reassuring way to confirm that you will remain part of each other’s lives.
+While creating new memories with an array of new family friendly activities to try out!

 Depending on where you decide to move and how long you plan to be there, if you own your home you’ll need to decide what to do with it.
 Will you sell it or rent it?
 If you have raised children in this house, there will be an emotional attachment.
 This is something that should be discussed with the whole family so the children feel included.